Pokémon Takes the Fight to Palworld

 The Pokémon Company and Nintendo have filed a lawsuit against Pocketpair Inc. public, outlining details of "infringement" and "damage" the company has faced at the hands of Palworld.

-Palworld initially launched at the start of 2024 to outstanding reviews from gamers who enjoyed the Pokémon-like creatures being used in more violent and sinister ways.
-The open-world survival aspect mixed with battling Pals was a big hit with gamers for a few months but it was the accusations of copying Pokémon designs that kept Palworld in the spotlight.
+Palworld initially launched at the start of 2024 to positive reviews from gamers who enjoyed the Pokémon-like creatures being used in more violent and sinister ways.
+The open-world survival aspect mixed with battling Pals was a big hit with gamers for a few months but the game experienced its fair share of criticism for character designed that seems very reminiscent of some of TPC's monsters.

 Now, Nintendo claims it will "continue to take necessary actions" against Palworld's "infringement of intellectual property."